George Seawright: Death

 Following his release, Seawright made plans to regain his seat, although ultimately he was to be assassinated before the opportunity arrived.
 Martin Dillon states in his book, The Dirty War, that Seawright met with representatives of the Irish People's Liberation Organisation (IPLO) in the Europa Hotel after being informed by the Royal Ulster Constabulary (RUC) that he was on an IPLO hit list.
 It was alleged that during the meeting, Seawright agreed to provide low-level information to the IPLO in exchange for his safety.
-Nonetheless, on 19 November 1987, Seawright was shot whilst he waited in a car near a taxi firm on the Shankill Road (for whom he was due to begin working) by the IPLO, dying two weeks later from his wounds on 3 December.
+Nonetheless, on 19 November 1987, Seawright was shot while he waited in a car near a taxi firm on the Shankill Road (for whom he was due to begin working) by the IPLO, dying from his wounds on 3 December.

 Dillon further stated that Seawright's details, as well as those of Bingham, Lenny Murphy and William Marchant, had been supplied to their killers by leading Ulster Defence Association member James Craig in return for the republicans guaranteeing his safety.
 According to an internal UDA document investigating claims of collusion with republicans, Craig had brought two other members to the car park of the Shankill Road leisure centre on the day Seawright was killed, a location only fifty yards away from the murder scene.
 The UVF blamed the killing on Martin "Rook" O'Prey, a leading IPLO hitman who was killed by the UVF at his home in 1991.
 They questioned Craig about his alleged involvement, but decided that he had not played any role in the killing.

 In August 2006, the UVF listed Seawright in a list of its members who were killed during the "Troubles".
 It has also been stated by Henry McDonald and Jim Cusack that Seawright was an informer who passed information about loyalists to RUC Special Branch.